 5 Tips for Creating Your Own Team Video

-While team videos might seem pretty straight forward, there’s as many different ways to approach making one as there are different teams to make a team video about.
-So how do you create the perfect video for your team?
+While team videos might seem pretty straight forward, there are countless ways you might choose to approach your own team video.
 Here are five of our best tips!

-Gather your team and work with them discover what they’re most passionate about.
+To get started, gather your team and work with them to discover what they’re most passionate about.
 What story do they want to tell about your company?
 What type of video are they interested in creating?
+What do they think will perform best with either customers or prospective employees?

 Take the time to listen to everyone’s ideas and come to consensus.
 Not only will this result in a better video, but it’s a fun team building exercise, as well.